-3.1 The Directors are responsible for:
+3.2 The Head is responsible for:

-- Ensuring that the school meets its statutory duties with regard to preventing radicalisation - Routinely, via the nominated Safeguarding Governor, liaising with the Head and other staff about issues relating to protecting children from radicalisation - 3.2 The Head is responsible for: - The overall implementation and management of this policy. - Ensuring every staff member is familiar with the scope of this policy. - Ensuring students are taught about British values through the curriculum. - Undertaking a risk assessment to determine whether students are at risk of being drawn into terrorism. - Identifying extremist risks in the local area. - Ensuring any visitors and speakers at the school are appropriately vetted prior to them having access to students. - 3.3 The Designated Safeguarding Lead (DSL), and any deputies, are responsible for: - Having the lead responsibility for Online Safety, including the filtering and monitoring systems and procedures used, in the School. - Handling any referrals to the Channel programme. - Following up any referrals made to the Channel programme. - Delivering staff training on the Prevent duty. - Working with external agencies to support students at risk of being drawn into terrorism. - Providing guidance to other staff members to help them support students at risk of being drawn into terrorism.
+- The overall implementation and management of this policy. - Ensuring every staff member is familiar with the scope of this policy. - Ensuring students are taught about British values through the curriculum. - Undertaking a risk assessment to determine whether students are at risk of being drawn into terrorism. - Identifying extremist risks in the local area. - Ensuring any visitors and speakers at the School are appropriately vetted prior to them having access to students.

+- 3.3 The Designated Safeguarding Lead (DSL) and any deputies are responsible for: - Having the lead responsibility for online safety, including the filtering and monitoring systems and procedures used in the School. - Handling any referrals to the Channel programme. - Following up any referrals made to the Channel programme. - Delivering staff training on the Prevent duty. - Working with external agencies to support students at risk of being drawn into terrorism. - Providing guidance to other staff members to help them support students at risk of being drawn into terrorism.